cscheid/cscheid.net/courses/spr15/cs444/lectures/week1.md

 ## The how: mechanics

-When we talk about *mechanics*, we mean the practical, grungy things you will need to learn in order to create data visualizations.
-In this course, we will be using the web software stack.
+When we talk about *mechanics*, we mean the practical things you will need to learn in order to create data visualizations.
+In this course, we will use the web software stack.
 This means making visualizations through web pages, using HTML, CSS, and Javascript.
 The main domain-specific tool we'll learn is [d3](http://d3js.org).